Resources to help you manage volunteers

-Volunteer Centre Edinburgh’s Good Practice Guides are an excellent resource developed to support those aspects of volunteer management that should be in place in any volunteer programme.
+Volunteer Edinburgh’s Volunteer Wiki is an excellent resource developed to support those aspects of volunteer management that should be in place in any volunteer programme.
 It includes information on many topics including recruiting, selecting, supporting and disciplining volunteers as well as how to plan a volunteer role, an induction programme, a volunteer policy, and procedures on expenses.
-If you decide to try and achieve your Volunteer Friendly Award, you’ll get access to another set of templates, guides and fact sheets once you’re signed up!
+If you decide to try and achieve your Volunteer Friendly Award, you'll get access to another set of templates, guides and fact sheets once you're signed up!

 Are your volunteers really from all backgrounds?